dy1z/docs/content/docs/configuration/environments.md

 When developing HTML emails, you might want to use different data and automations in your local and production environments.

-For example, you don't need inlining or CSS purging when developing an email on your machine, but you'll want _both_ enabled for the final, production-ready emails.
+For example, you don't need CSS inlining or purging when developing on your machine, but you'll want _both_ enabled for the final, production-ready emails.

 Inspired by [Jigsaw](https://jigsaw.tighten.co/)'s approach, Maizzle makes this easy by allowing you to create custom build environments through additional `config.[env].js` files.